 For my kids, our family pets are their best friends.
-These pets serve as their friends who teaches them about friendship, loyalty, responsibility, and empathy, but also a companion to your children.
+These pets serve as their friends who teach them about friendship, loyalty, responsibility, and empathy, but also as companions to your children.
 While most families love to keep dogs and cats as additions to their family, other animals are suitable too.
-You may have hamsters, rabbits, guinea pigs, birds, and fishes.
+You may have hamsters, rabbits, guinea pigs, birds, and fish.
 However, you must take care of these pets.
 Even though they may seem smaller than your usual pets, they should also receive the same amount of care and attention.

 The key to treating pets as your family member is to give these animals gentle care, loyalty, and love.
 That way, you are going to train your kids to become responsible and loving.
 It is not enough to get a pet for your child’s entertainment.
 You need to have a pet that will be a lifelong family member.
 To teach your kids to take good care of household pets, you must be a role model too.
 For our family, a pet is not just a temporary playmate, especially for our toddlers.
 We try to treat them as a family member.